gustavoalito/BeCode/Linux-Server-Client-Project/Progress_report.md

 - Restart the dhcp service: sudo systemctl restart isc-dhcp-server
 - Check its status: sudo systemctl status isc-dhcp-server
 - Allow inbound connections from clients requesting an IP address
-	- sudo netstat -a,np | grep dhcp (this will show the port the dhcp is listening on).
+	- sudo netstat -anp | grep dhcp (this will show the port the dhcp is listening on).
 In this case, it's port 67 and UDP protocol.
 	-  sudo ufw allow 67/udp
 	- Check if firewall rule was correctly added: sudo ufw status.

 **Testing a connection to the DHCP server**

-The DHCP server is up and running, however, the only way I managed to make the client (temporarily, it is Kali) to obtain an IP address from the server's pool was by turning off the internet and restarting Kali.

-Pinging the server and client works and turning back on the internet, Kali has a correctly assigned IP address.
+Pinging the server and client works and the client machine has a correctly assigned IP address.

 *Firewall*